IntelliSys-Lab/Libra-HPDC23/README.md

 ### Experimental Results and OpenWhisk Logs
 - Experimental results are collected as CSV files under `Libra-openwhisk/demo/logs`, including CPU usage, memory usage, resource allocation details, and invocation trajectories.
 Note that `Libra-openwhisk/demo/logs` is not present in the initial repo.
 It will only be generated after running an experiment.
 - OpenWhisk system logs can be found under `/var/tmp/wsklogs`.
-- Each run of an experiment will output some metrics on the screen, including:
+- Each run of experiments will output some metrics on the screen, including:
   - `Actual timesteps`: logic timestep maintained by Libra
   - `System timesteps`: logic timestep provided by Azure invocation trace
   - `System runtime`: actual wall clock time since the experiment starts